amansharma2910/PythonWeek-SpotifyAir/README.md

 * OpenCV: For reading the video feed from the device's webcam.
 * Selenium: For automating browser
 * VS Code (w/ Python Extension): For coding!

+NOTE: Install project requirements using the requirements.txt file provided.